 Most of us understand the concept of mind-mapping.
 We think of a teacher at a white board with a topic in the middle and students volunteering ideas or suggestions that relate to that topic.
 This is a very popular teaching tool in elementary schools especially, as teachers try to give students practice in classification and organization.
 As students move into their high school years, mind mapping is not used as much.

-Mind mapping software provides business executives and top managers with a unique set of visual modeling tools; thus also enabling them to easily manipulate information, knowledge and ideas.
-Having this in mind, an increasing number of savvy business people are incorporating this type of productivity tool for a huge number of applications, from which we enumerate the following...
+Just as mentioned before, when we talked about how mind mapping can help you stay more competitive, а mind mapping software provides business executives and top managers with a unique set of visual modeling tools; thus enabling them to easily manipulate information, knowledge, and ideas.
+Having this in mind, an increasing number of savvy business people are incorporating this type of productivity tool for a huge number of applications, from which we enumerate the following: